Restless (2011 film): Pre-production and casting

-The film was produced through Sony Pictures Classics and Imagine Entertainment by daughter and father Bryce Dallas Howard and Ron Howard, as well as Brian Grazer.
+The film was produced through Columbia Pictures and Imagine Entertainment by daughter and father Bryce Dallas Howard and Ron Howard, as well as Brian Grazer.
 In August 2009, Gus Van Sant signed on to direct Restless.
 Based on a play by Jason Lew, the story centers on young love and mortality.
 Lew and Bryce Dallas Howard were fellow drama students at New York University; she encouraged him to take his project further and agreed to be a producer on the script.
 Her father Ron wanted to direct, but his schedule did not allow for it.
 "It was honestly like, 'If we could get a Gus Van Sant-type director...'
 That's what we were saying.
 We never thought we would actually get him to direct it," Bryce Dallas Howard said in an interview for the film's soundtrack release.
 "But he said yes immediately, and five weeks later we were shooting."

 Casting was done in Los Angeles with the intention of casting unknowns for the leads.
 In October 2009, Mia Wasikowska joined the project as the female lead.
-Wasikowska cut her hair for the film.
 The following November, Henry Hopper was cast as the male lead.

 Filming

-Principal photography began in Portland, Oregon on November 12, 2009 and concluded in December.
+Principal photography began in Portland, Oregon on November 12, 2009, and concluded in December.
 Post-production was completed in July 2010.
-Danny Elfman composed the score.
+Wasikowska cut her hair for the film.

 The film is dedicated to the memory of actor Dennis Hopper, Henry Hopper's father, who died of cancer in May 2010.